angular/material-start/README.md

 and the standard Angular `{{ }}` interpolation markup.

 * Use dynamic HTML that will be compiled and rendered by Angular
-* Register a set of custom avatar icons; since each 'user' references an avatar ID.
+* Register a set of custom avatar icons; since each 'user' references an avatar ID

 ```html
  <!-- Wireframe Container #2 -->